mparkan/Digital-Forestry-Toolbox/README.md

 # Digital-Forestry-Toolbox
-A collection of digital forestry tools for Matlab.
+The Digital Forestry Toolbox is collection of tools and tutorials for Matlab.

 # Table of contents